Lobbyra/lobbyra/README.md

 🤔 I want to learn how to be a professional dev.
 A good one.

-📹 I have a Youtube [channel](https://www.youtube.com/channel/UCI1vTJzZ84_x6VM2wh7A3kA/videos) on which several videos about 42 projects are available.

 💬 Feel free to contact me.
 All links are in my Github bio.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=lobbyra&layout=compact)](https://github.com/anuraghazra/github-readme-stats)